jaymody/blogposts/2023-02-08-speculative-sampling.md

 The time complexity for this algorithm is $O(\frac{N}{r(K + 1)} \cdot (t_{\text{draft}}(K + 1) + t_{\text{target}}))$.

 * $\frac{N}{r(K+1)}$: The number of iterations in our while loop, which is the number of tokens we want to decode $N$ divided by the average number of tokens that get decoded per iteration $r(K + 1)$, where the acceptance rate $r$ is the average number of tokens decoded per iteration divided by $K + 1$, as reported in the paper.
-We can recover the average number of tokens decoded by multiplying $r$ by it's denominator $K + 1$.[^acceptance]
+We can recover the average number of tokens decoded by multiplying $r$ by its denominator $K + 1$.[^acceptance]
 * $t_{\text{draft}}(K + 1) + t_{\text{target}}$: The time complexity for each iteration in the loop.
 The $t_{\text{target}}$ term is for the single forward pass we do for the target model.
 The term $t_{\text{draft}}(K + 1)$  is for all the forward passes of the draft model, for which there are $K + 1$ ($K$ for step 1 and the $+1$ from step 2).

 You can imagine this is useful for common sequences of tokens.
 For example, the phrase "The apple doesn't fall far from the tree" is a common idiom in English.
-Given just "The apple doesn't fall", auto-regressive decoding would require 4 forward passes of the target model, one for each word.
+Given just "The apple doesn't fall", autoregressive decoding would require 4 forward passes of the target model, one for each word.
 In speculative sampling, with $K=4$, the draft model would predict "far from the tree" since it is a common phrase, and the target model just has to do a single forward pass to verify that this is correct, saving time.

-Of coures this won't occur every time, sometimes none of the $K$ predictions are accepted, sometimes only some of them but not all of them are accepted.
-However, given a draft model with a high enough acceptance rate that is also a decent amount faster, we can decode much faster than regular auto-regressive decoding.
+Of course this won't occur every time, sometimes none of the $K$ predictions are accepted, sometimes only some of them but not all of them are accepted.
+However, given a draft model with a high enough acceptance rate that is also a decent amount faster, we can decode much faster than regular autoregressive decoding.

 # Speedup Results
-The paper reports the following speedups for their 70B Chincilla model (using a specially trained 7B Chincilla as the draft model):
+The paper reports the following speedups for their 70B Chinchilla model (using a specially trained 7B Chinchilla as the draft model):

 ![](https://i.imgur.com/3ZcmZfr.png)

-You can see that there was no performance degredation and the decoding process is 2 times faster as compared to autoregressive decoding.
+You can see that there was no performance degradation and the decoding process is 2 times faster as compared to autoregressive decoding.

-Let's compare these empirical speedup numbers to the theoretical speedup numbers, which we can can calculate using our time complexity equations:
+Let's compare these empirical speedup numbers to the theoretical speedup numbers, which we can calculate using our time complexity equations:

 $$
 \begin{align}